helidon-io/helidon/docs/se/injection/injection.md

 There are three built-in scopes:

-- [`@Service.Singleton`][service-singleton] – A single instance exists in the service registry for the registry lifetime.
+- [`@Service.Singleton`][service-singleto] – A single instance exists in the service registry for the registry lifetime.
-- [`@Service.PerLookup`][service-perlookup] – A new instance is created each time a lookup occurs (including when injected into an injection point).
+- [`@Service.PerLookup`][service-perlooku] – A new instance is created each time a lookup occurs (including when injected into an injection point).
-- [`@Service.PerRequest`][service-perrequest] – A single instance per request exists in the service registry.
+- [`@Service.PerRequest`][service-perreque] – A single instance per request exists in the service registry.
 The definition of a "request" is not enforced by the injection framework but aligns with concepts like an HTTP request-response cycle or message consumption in a messaging system.

 ## Build time